 There are a lot of long distance motorcyclists coming through.
 When I say long distance, I do mean long distance.
 There was a whole group of them from South America that have ridden all the way up and several others that came over from Europe to ride across the US.
 These roads must take a toll on their butts, because more than one motorcyclist has passed us standing up going down the road.
 The motorcycle of choice seems to be the BMW.

-At the moment I am back in the Sourdough Cafe eating a little breakfast and trying to catch up on posting pictures and videos.
+At the moment I am back in the Sourdough Cafe eating a little breakfast, watching all of the truckers come and go, and trying to catch up on posting pictures and videos.
 The WiFi up here is all satellite, which is slow, slooow, slllooooow.
 All of the South Americans and Europeans coming through here probably explains why the TV is constantly turned to the soccer channel.
 I was lucky yesterday to switch one of the TVs to the NASCAR Nationwide race.

 There are several old buildings around the area; some of them are the original Coldfoot structures which have long since been replaced due to the increase in oil field business, traffic, and tourism.
 Nothing is cheap: gas is over $5 per gallon, the main buffet dinnner is $22 (well worth it), and one night inthe Slate River Inn is $200.
 On the plus side, everything has to be trucked in from Fairbanks which is 250 miles away.
 Most of the workers around here are college age students, from all over, earning money for school.
 The are very nice and friendly but seem to be VERY busy.